timonforster/timonforster.github.io/index.md

 * What is the role of deliberation in decision-making of international organizations?
 * How do states pursue their preferences in governing bodies of international organizations?
-* How do world leaders shape government responses to societal crises?
+* How do leaders respond to crises?

 I am also a member of the [Foundation for European Progressive Studies](https://www.feps-europe.eu/) (FEPS) Young Academics Network (2020 cohort), where I am studying the politics of the European Green Deal.